Professor with special responsibilities

 - Wahlberg, A. & Rose, N.2015.'The governmentalization of living: Calculating global health'.
 Economy and Society, 44(1): 60-90 [Download]

 - Wahlberg, A.2009.'Serious Disease as Kinds of Living'.
 In S Bauer & A Wahlberg (eds), Contested Categories: Life Sciences in Society.
 Ashgate, Burlington, pp. 89-112.
 [Download]

 Selective reproduction - Over the last decades, selective reproductive technologies (SRTs) have come to be routinised throughout the world.
 Such technologies are used to prevent or promote the birth of certain 'kinds of children' (e.g. a child with a 'serious disease', a healthy child, a boy) through the selective fertilisation of gametes, implantation of embryos or abortion of foetuses.
-Over a 7 year period (2007-2014) I carried out episodic fieldwork at China's (and the world's) largest fertility clinic and sperm bank.
+Funded by the Danish Council for Independent Research (grant no. 10–094341), over a 7 year period (2007-2014) I carried out episodic fieldwork at China's (and the world's) largest fertility clinic and sperm bank.
 Listen to an interview here.

 - Wahlberg, A. 2018.
 "Exposed Biologies - and the Banking of Reproductive Vitality in China", Science, Technology & Society, 23(2): 307-23.
 [Download]

 - Wahlberg, A. 2018.
 Good Quality - the Routinization of Sperm Banking in China, Berkley: University of California Press

 - Wahlberg, A. & Gammeltoft, T. 2017.
 Selective Reproduction in the 21st Century, London: Palgrave Macmillan.
 [Download Introduction]

 - Wahlberg, A.2016.
 'The birth and routinization of IVF in China', Reproductive Biomedicine & Society Online, 2: 97-107